rare-freertr/RARE-web/docs/guides/getting-started/003-unleash.md

 ```

 ### 2.2 Additional freeRtr softwares
-As mentioned previously, `r1` interface definition mentions a UDP socket pair:
+Let's add an additional interface definition `eth3`

-- `eth1`, A-end:`127.0.0.1 1001` ---- B-end:`127.0.0.1 2001`
+- `eth3`, A-end:`127.0.0.1 1003` ---- B-end:`127.0.0.1 5003`

-In [Hello freeRtr !](001-hello-world.md) B-end was connected to nowhere and in [Topology example](002-topology-example.md) B-end was connected to another router interface socket.
-In this example B-end will be an existing Linux interface. `r1@eth1` which has socket `127.0.0.1 1001` will be bind to `enp0s9` Linux interface.
+In this example B-end will be stitched to an existing Linux interface. `r1@eth3` which has socket `127.0.0.1 1003` will be bind to `enp0s9` Linux interface.
 In order to accomplish this,  we will use a simple tool called `pcapInt` part of freeRtr bundles

 Let's first install freeRtr addtional tools bundle.